 A modified version of the Word Programming command, without unlock write cycles, is used for programming when entered into the ASP Configuration Register (ASPR), Password, and PPB ASOs.
 The same command is used to change volatile bits when entered in to the PPB Lock, and DYB ASOs.
-See Table 40 on page 68 for Program Command sequences.
+See Table 41 for Program Command sequences.